Techmonkeys-se/deploy-k8s/README.md

 ## Install Kubernetes
 ------------

-´´´
-ansible-playbook -i inventory/k8shosts deploy-k8s.yml
+`ansible-playbook -i inventory/k8shosts deploy-k8s.yml`
 or
-ansible-playbook -i inventory/k8shosts deploy-k8s.yml --become-user root --ask-become-pass ´´´
+`ansible-playbook -i inventory/k8shosts deploy-k8s.yml --become-user root --ask-become-pass`

 Will init the first master and the rest of the servers you have configured in hosts file.